siteleaf/liquid-syntax-mode/readme.md

 ## Installation

 1. Clone this repo
-2. Put the contents of this repo directly inside:
+2. Put the contents of this repo directly inside the Sublime Text packages directory (Submlime Text > Preferences > Browse Packages).

- - OS X: ~/Library/Application Support/Sublime Text 2/Packages/
- - Windows: %APPDATA%/Sublime Text 2/Packages/
- - Linux: ~/.config/sublime-text-2/Packages

 Or use PackageControl.

+3. You might need to switch to the syntax mode. (`cmd + p`, search for Liquid, "Set Syntax: HTML (Liquid)")

 ## Autocomplete